ClickHouse/ClickHouse/docs/en/getting-started/install.md

 ### CPU Architecture

-ClickHouse can run on any Linux, FreeBSD, or Mac OS X with x86-64, AArch64, or PowerPC64LE CPU architecture.
+ClickHouse can run on any Linux, FreeBSD, or Mac OS X with x86-64, ARM, or PowerPC64LE CPU architecture.

-Official binaries are available for x86-64 and AArch64.
+Official binaries are available for x86-64 and ARM.

 It is also possible to build ClickHouse from source, (see above)[#from-sources] for details.